polysyllabic/chaos/docs/chaosConfigFiles.md

 A command is defined by specifying a name and controllor signal to bind to it.
 It has two parameters, both required:

- - name: The label used to refer to the action in the elsewhere in the configuration file.
+ - `name`: The label used to refer to the action in the elsewhere in the configuration file.
    Command names must be unique, but you can define multiple names to point to the same signal.
    This allows for aliases, so you can use different command names in different contexts.

- - binding: The controller signal (button, axis, etc.) attached to this command.
+ - `binding`: The controller signal (button, axis, etc.) attached to this command.
 These labels ("L1", "X", etc.) are hard-coded values and cannot be altered in the configuration file.

 _Examples:_